IT Business Analyst Interview Questions

 Explanation: This is another technical question in which the interviewer is asking you to differentiate between two terms used in this role.
 When asked this type of question, you should respond by first defining each term, stating the differences between them, and then providing an example of how you would use them in your job.

 Example: “A risk is either a problem or event that may occur during the course of a project and would impact the outcome of the project.
-It is usually quantifiable both in the percentage of probability that will occur and the impact it would have on the project.
-An issue, on the other hand, is an event that has occurred.
-An example of this is predicting the impact of a competitor releasing a product similar to one of the company’s, which is the risk, and the issue created when a competitor actually releases the product.
+It is usually quantifiable both in the percentage of probability that it will occur and the impact it would have on the project if it did so.
+An issue, on the other hand, is an event that has already occurred.
+An example of this is predicting the impact of a competitor releasing a product similar to the company’s product which is the risk, and the issue created when a competitor actually releases the product.
 Risks can be mitigated, and issues need to be addressed.”